Nordgaren/Github-Folder-Downloader/README.md

 options:
-  -h, --help         show this help message and exit -o OUT, --out OUT  path to folder you want to downoad to.
+  -h, --help         show this help message and exit -o OUT, --out OUT  path to folder you want to download to.
   -r, --recursive    Recursively download directories.
 Folder downloads, only!
   -f, --file         set flag to download a single file, instead of a folder.
 ```